DOGE28/Zerto-Upgrade-Tutorial/README.md

 Next click on the "Users" tab, and search for "admin".
 Click into the admin user, and go to the "Role Mapping" tab.

 Assign a new role, and then filter roles by client.
-Find the "ZertoRole_Admin" role and add it to the admin user.
-You may need to expand how many entries you can see on a page.
+Find "ZertoRole_Admin" and add it to the admin user.
+You may need to expand how many entries you can see on a page to find it.
 Your roles should look like below:

 ![alt text](image-7.png)